Helping Your Child At Home

 Working with parents and carers at Shire Oak

 Each child has specific Maths Passport targets to which they are working and these can be found on the target sheets previously sent home with each child.
+Further information and activities to help your child at home are on the Maths Passport page.
 If you are unsure of these, please ask and we can send home new copies.

 All children should have a book bag (if you would like a Shire Oak one, these are available to buy from reception) which should be brought into school and taken home each day so that all children can regularly practise these skills.
 We suggest that all children read to an adult four to five times every week for about ten minutes each time.
 For KS2 children, this can be supported by questions from the Reading Comprehension Bookmark.
 This might be a book from home, the local library, from the school reading scheme or from our school library.
 We will have a library session every week when children will choose two books to bring home.
 Please help your child to remember their library day.
 If your child is in Reception or KS1, this information about phonics may be useful.